Physical Education

 Key Stage 3 (Years 7, 8, 9)

-Students cover five curriculum areas of games, gymnastics, dance and athletics.
+Students cover five curriculum areas of games, gymnastics, dance, athletics and outdoor and adventurous activities.
 Within these activities students link skills, techniques and apply them accurately and appropriately.
 When performing they show precision, control and fluency.
 They show that they understand tactics and composition.
-They compare and comment on skills, techniques and ideas used in their own and others work.
+They compare and comment on skills, techniques and ideas used in their own and others' work.

 Throughout Key Stage 3, students gain an understanding of four key concepts in order to deepen and broaden their knowledge, skills and understanding.